lucia-auth/lucia/documentation/src/pages/learn/extending-lucia/email-verification.md

 ### Resend code

-In the front end, you should have a resend button, which will delete the existing code, generate a new one, and send it to the user
+In the front end, you should have a resend-code button, which will delete the existing code, generate a new one, and send it to the user

 ```ts
 import { auth } from "$lib/server/lucia";